Sreyan88/CompA/README.md

 1. For **Vanilla Training**:

-Use the following command after updating the train and val file in "/src/laion_clap/train.sh" from the "src-stage1/laion_clap/" directory
+Use the following command after updating the train and val file in `/src/laion_clap/train.sh` from the `src-stage1/laion_clap/` directory:

 ```shell
 sh train.sh